 Magnesium Oxide (MgO) 0-5%:

 MgO combines up to 2% by weight with clinker phase and beyond that it appears as free MgO (periclase).
-Crystalline natured periclase reacts with water to form Mg(OH)2, but this reaction is proceeds slowly, while the other hardening reactions are already concluded.
+Crystalline matured periclase reacts with water to form Mg(OH)2, but this reaction is proceeds slowly, while the other hardening reactions are already concluded.
 Since the Mg(OH)2 occupies a large volume than the MgO and is formed on the same spot where the periclase particle is located, it can split apart the binding of the hardened cement paste, resulting in expansion cracks.
 Fast cooling of clinker (quenching) in cooler helps to freeze MgO in a glassy form which remains as it is and does not get hydrated to give expansion problem in cement paste.

 Some of the Na2O (Sodium oxide) and K2O (Potassium oxide) is built into the clinker menials C3A, C4AF and C4AF.Most of the remaining will remain water soluble.
 An increased percentage of alkalies, particularly water soluble alkalies influences adversely the strength (28 Day).
 Low alkali cements should have Na-equivalent below 0.6% by weight.
-If alkalies are not balanced by sulphates, they will remain highly volatile and can accumulate in the circulation between kiln and preheater increasing troubles of kiln inlet, kiln riser coatings.
+If alkalies are not balanced by sulfates, they will remain highly volatile and can accumulate in the circulation between kiln and preheater increasing troubles of kiln inlet, kiln riser coatings.
 Main sources of alkalies are raw materials and coal.

 Sulphates may be present in clinker up to about 3%.
 Sulphur in raw materials increases SOx emission and cause build-up in preheater.
 Sulphate can form a stable compound with Potassium (K2SO4) and to lesser extent Sodium (Na2SO4).
 The sulphates in the clinker comes from raw materials and fuel.
 Sulphates must be balanced with alkalies otherwise an excess or deficiency of sulphates with respect to alkalies will increase volatile circulation phenomena.